pineappletapped/VideoPlatform/README.md

 ### Sponsorship

-Events can manage sponsor logos from the **Sponsors** tab in the sports admin panel.
+Events can manage sponsor logos from the **Sponsors** tab in either the sports admin page or the graphics control panel.
 Upload sponsors with names, colours and logos then assign them to placements such as above or below the scoreboard, the bottom of formation graphics or any screen corner.
 The app logs whenever a sponsor is shown or hidden so you can review exposure reports later.

 ### Active & Favourite Graphics